 And, of course, there’s one other thing you need to succeed.
 Marketing works best when it has a firm and adamant executive sponsor, someone who has the power to make important decisions and also understands how critical marketing is to the success of a business.

 That support is necessary precisely because of what we were just talking about—marketing is hard!
 And at every speed bump, it’s easy to think “this isn’t worth it, I want off this ride” and cut the budget.
 For every marketer, knowing you have someone with clout to call in to say “no—this is important, it’s worth our money, and it has to be a part of our strategy” is a great reassurance whenever something doesn’t go precisely as planned.

 Staying the course is so much easier if someone with the ear of the captain knows it’s the right thing to do.
 And staying the course is, in the larger sense, always the right move in marketing.
 Your current tactics and strategies might not be right.
 But pushing forward—learning from what doesn’t work, building on what does, and getting as many at-bats in front of your audience as you possibly can—is the only way to win.

 Commitment is the key to long-term marketing success.

 We’ll be the first to tell you that successful marketing is not easy.
 There’s no point in trying to sugarcoat that fact because no matter what, it’s a truth you will learn eventually if you spend any time at all getting your hands dirty in the marketing trenches.
-And like any struggle, you cannot come out on top by giving up.
+And, like any other struggle, you cannot come out on top by giving up.